 The above priorities are reflected in the identification and development of projects as described in Section 4.
+A review and discussion of these priorities will be held at the technical committee meeting in June of 2008.

 As a basis for determining what stand variables should be measured and forecast, the members were also asked to rate the importance (high, medium, low) of various forest management objectives, with the following results: